ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  ARTICLE, the court shall require the administrator  of  the  program  to provide  written notice to the court of any violation of program partic- ipation by the defendant.
-The court may modify or enlarge the conditions
- S. 6471  30

- or, if the defendant commits an additional offense or violates a  condi- tion,  revoke the sentence at any time prior to the expiration or termi- nation of the period of conditional discharge.
+The court may modify or enlarge the conditions or, if the defendant commits an additional offense or violates a  condi- tion,  revoke the sentence at any time prior to the expiration or termi- nation of the period of conditional discharge.
   [3.]
 2. Periods of conditional discharge.
 Unless terminated sooner  in accordance  with  the  criminal procedure law, the period of conditional discharge shall be as follows:
   (a) [Three] UP TO THREE years in the case of a felony; and (b) [One] UP TO ONE year in the case of a misdemeanor or a violation.
-  Where the court has required, as a condition of the sentence, that the defendant  make  restitution of the fruits of his or her offense or make reparation for the loss caused thereby and such condition has  not  been satisfied, the court, at any time prior to the expiration or termination of the period of conditional discharge, may impose an additional period.
+  Where the court has required, as a condition of the sentence, that the defendant make restitution of the fruits of his or her offense  or  make reparation  for  the loss caused thereby and such condition has not been satisfied, the court, at any time prior to the expiration or termination
+ S. 6471--A  30

+ of the period of conditional discharge, may impose an additional period.
  The length of the additional period shall be fixed by the court  at  the time  it  is  imposed  and  shall not be more than two years.
 All of the incidents of the original sentence, including the authority of the court to modify or enlarge the conditions, shall continue to apply during such additional period.